-A recent Wall Street Journal story chronicled the uptick in real estate interest in New Canaan as well.
+This recent Wall Street Journal story chronicled the uptick in real estate interest in New Canaan.

 There are other reasons people are now looking to buy homes outside New York City.
 One is that employers discovered their businesses could survive with employees working remotely.
 The result has been two-fold: people don’t feel like they have to live in the city to be close to an office, or living in the suburbs won’t necessarily subject them to the daily grind of commuting to and from the city.
 Another reason is the record-low interest rates being charged for borrowing money.